octeth/octeth-mysql-backup-tool/README.md

 # MySQL Backup and Restore Scripts using Percona XtraBackup and AWS S3

 This repository contains a set of Bash scripts designed to perform backups and restores of a MySQL 5.7 database using Percona XtraBackup.
-The backups are compressed, stored locally, and uploaded to AWS S3 for long-term and short-term storage.
+The backups are compressed and stored locally, with the option to upload them to AWS S3 for long-term and short-term storage.
 The scripts are compatible with Ubuntu 22.04 or newer versions and leverage Docker to run Percona XtraBackup 2.4 and AWS CLI.

 This tool is built specifically for [Octeth Email Marketing Software](https://octeth.com/).